If you have a question that is not answered below or you have a general question about levies please

 Can I provide an upload file with a different file type format?

-only supports .csv file types.
+No, the upload function can only support a CSV file.
 Other file types are unable to be accepted by the system.

-Will I need to make changes to my software to provide this information?
+Will I need to make changes to my software?

-I don’t collect levy from anyone (I pay my own).
+I don’t collect levy from anyone, I pay my own levies.
 How does this impact me?

-What if I don’t have information about levy payers?
+What if I don’t have the right information about levy payers?

-Why can’t you collect this information from levy payers themselves?
+Why isn’t the information being collected from levy payers directly?